Sobilo34/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 <img src="https://sammykingx.com.ng/wp-content/uploads/2023/03/blog_post-thumbnail.png" width="100%" height="300px">

 ## Project description:
-This concept of this projects is to solve many problems/challenges with Nested loops
+This concept of this project is to solve many problems/challenges with Nested loops

 ## Learning Objectives:
 - What are nested loops and how to use them